schibsted/sdk-java-event-tracking/README.md

 The Target is the indirect object, or target, of the Activity.
 Target is a subclass of Object so all available Objects can also be Targets.

+### Result
+The result is the result of the Activity.
+Result is a subclass of Object so all available Objects can also be Results.

 ### Helper methods
 ```java
 import static no.spt.sdk.models.Makers.*;